 Abuse and neglect are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting, or by failing to act to prevent, significant harm to the child.
 Children may be abused in a family or in an institutional setting, by those known to them or, more rarely, by a stranger.
 Child protection means protecting a child from child abuse or neglect.
 If a child's wellbeing is considered to be at risk, relevant information must always be shared.
 It is our public responsibility to protect children.
 Anyone who suspects child abuse or neglect should contact East Dunbartonshire Council Social Work Advice and Response on 0141-777 3000, or the Police.
 Each school has a designated Child Protection Coordinator, who will work with other professionals, children and where appropriate, families to safeguard children.
-The name of our Child Protection Co-ordinator is Mr Douglas McBride.
+The name of the Child Protection Coordinator should be displayed prominently within the school.